yssk22/sunrise/doc/source/architecture.rst

 Goal for Sunrise
 ================================================================================

+- web application stack replacing LAMP
 - easy to add/remove site features (like a CMS)
-- easy to replicate server-side applications
-- easy to distribute node.js web applications
+- easy to replicate web applications

 Software Stack
 ================================================================================